2ndSightLab/ai-tracker/mistake-tracker.md

 Grooving... or Cooking...or whatever.

 Claude is not follogin the global requirements even though those instructions are referenced in it's CLAUDE.md file.

+Trying to write temp files even though that is not allowed.

 What Claude did help me solve is in fixed.md.